fake-extra-virgin-olive-oil-header-banner.jpg

 Learn more about food fraud and why it’s a problem.

-The incentive for fraudsters is huge since the profits in olive oil fraud are huge: in the mid-to-late ’90s, earnings from adulterated olive oil were thought to be comparable to those from cocaine trafficking.2 So, what makes this “extra virgin olive oil” fake, and why does it matter that we make sure the olive oil we’re buying really is extra virgin olive oil?
+The incentive for fraudsters is enormous since the profits in olive oil fraud are huge: in the mid-to-late ’90s, earnings from adulterated olive oil were thought to be comparable to those from cocaine trafficking.2 So, what makes this “extra virgin olive oil” fake, and why does it matter that we make sure the olive oil we’re buying really is extra virgin olive oil?

-What makes an olive oil “extra virgin”
+What makes an olive oil “extra virgin”?

-Extra virgin olive oil is obtained ‘directly from olives and solely by mechanical means’,4 meaning that no chemicals are used when extracting the oil from olives, and that the oil is not refined after extraction.
+Extra virgin olive oil is obtained ‘directly from olives and solely by mechanical means’,4 meaning that no chemicals are used when extracting the oil from olives and that the oil is not refined after extraction.

 As a quality check, extra virgin olive oil also needs to pass two further tests:

-1. A physico-chemical test: which measures a number of chemical characteristics such as the acidity and the fatty acid content of the oil
+1. A physicochemical test: which measures a number of chemical characteristics such as the acidity and the fatty acid content of the oil

 2. A sensory test: where oils are smelled and tasted under controlled conditions5